SiyaKamboj/cse15l-lab-reports/LabReport1.md

    Are you sure you want to continue connecting (yes/no/[fingerprint])? `

-  Since I wantted to continue connecting, I typed `yes` and was prompted to input my password; however, after that, I consistently received the message pictured below every time I connected, which did not prompt me to proceed with any further action, aside from typing in my password.
+  Since I wanted to continue connecting, I typed `yes` and was prompted to input my password; however, after that, I consistently received the message pictured below every time I connected, which did not prompt me to proceed with any further action, aside from typing in my password.

 ![Image](images/terminal.png)